PVmendez/FinalProject_frontend/README.md

 - NodeJS
 - Express

-## How to run.
+## How to run 🏃
 1. Clone backend repo to your pc.
 2. Create the environment variables file based in the env.example file in the repo.
-3. Install dependencies (run the command: npm install)
+3. Install dependencies (run the command: npm install) .
 4. Whitelist your ip in MongoDB (if you don't have credentials to do it, ask one of the team members to whitelist you).
-5. run the command 'npm run start'
+5. run the command 'npm run start'.
 6. In your terminal, you will see that the backend is listening in port 3000 and the database connection was established.
-7. Clone frontend repo to your pc
+7. Clone frontend repo to your pc.
-8. Install dependencies (run the command: npm install)
+8. Install dependencies (run the command: npm install).
-9. Launch the frontend in your browser (command: ng serve -o)
+9. Launch the frontend in your browser (command: ng serve -o).
+10. Login and use the app.

 ## Credits 💪